apigee-labs/rapier/README.md

     {TodoList-URL}/items/{id}

 The previous two are valid because there is a TodoList at `\items`, but the template is valid for any TodoList URL.

+From the presence of the `items` query parameter, we know that `http://example.org/xxxxx` and `http://example.org/to-dos/items` must be aliases of each other, and a particular implementation may make them the same (or not).

 If you want to see the generated OAS document for this API specification, [it is here](https://github.com/apigee-labs/rapier/blob/master/util/test/gen_openapispec/openapispec-todo-list-with-id.yaml)